 It has not been all sunshine and roses however, although the weather is an absolute God-send, and in fact I suspect He may have played a hand.
 If we had been going into winter instead of Spring-Summer when Covid-19 arrived, I would’ve been even more concerned for mental health than I am now!

 But, remote working has proved very challenging for everyone I suspect.
 Even those of us traditionally used to it.

-Being unable to work anywhere else has taken a toll on me personally.
+Being unable to work anywhere else took a toll on me personally.
 I would visit my office in Manchester or London a few times a month and work from our local coffee shop on a weekly basis.
-I miss the coffee shop’s coconut latte and poached eggs more than any other shopping experience!
+I’ve missed the coffee shop’s coconut latte and poached eggs more than any other shopping experience!

 It’s not just the change of scenery (and seeing other people) but the home schooling and being surrounded by others all day.
 Don’t get me wrong, I love my family.
 But my days at home, just me, the laptop and the kettle, are sadly missed.